 Now, the hedonistic calculus has far-reaching significance for capitalist social relations, our conception of the nature of society as consisting solely of market relations, liberalism and certainly for economics.
 It has also infected our moral sense in a big way.

-The hedonistic calculus as conceived by Bentham looks like this:
+In a comment on the hedonistic calculus as conceived by Bentham Girvetz writes:

-So, Hobbes, Locke, Bentham and the other classical liberals start their argument with the notion of individual sovereignty, that is, that the individual is the focus of their analysis and has complete charge of his behaviour which is always determined by a calculation of the pleasure or pain involved in any given act or situation.
-(I use his in the last sentence because for most classical liberals her was irrelevant.)
+So, Hobbes, Locke, Bentham and the other classical liberals start their argument with the notion of individual sovereignty, that is, that individuals are the focus of their analysis and have complete charge of their behaviour which is always determined by a calculation of the pleasure or pain involved in any given act or situation.
 Of course in pursuit of pleasure and avoidance of pain we must not harm others.
 That’s why Hobbes argued that we need a permanent sovereign.
-The sovereign’s role is as arbiter of disputes between individuals became, when you get right down to it, we are all in a power struggle with everyone else and we’re driven by fear, so someone has to keep order.
+The sovereign’s role is as arbiter of disputes between individuals because, when you get right down to it, we are all in a power struggle with everyone else and we’re driven by fear, so someone has to keep order.
 Individualism is critical to classical liberalism.
 Society starts and ends with the individual or rather, society is just a set of market relations.
 It’s handy that the individual is in charge of himself because, then he can sell things and acquire things. he can’t sell himself, obviously, that would be slavery, but he can sell his property and buy and sell land.
 For the landless, however, with no land, the only property they have is their labour-power, their ability to work.
 So, men are free as individuals.